Flomtex/MAX7219-matrix-dice/README.md

 ## 🔧 What's Included?

-- `dicematrix.ino` – Main sketch for the dice logic
+- `dotMatrixCode.ino` – Main sketch for the dice logic
 - `numbers.h` – Bitmaps for dice faces stored in flash memory

 ---